ibm-cloud-docs/pattern-zerto-dr-vcf/compute-design.md

 # Compute design
 {: #compute-design}

-This section expands on the compute aspect of the IBM Architecture framework in respect of the Zerto disaster recovery for VMware Cloud Foundation in IBM Cloud VPC pattern.
+This section expands on the compute aspect of the IBM Architecture framework in respect of the Zerto disaster recovery for VMware Cloud Foundation in {{site.data.keyword.vpc_short}} pattern.

 ## Requirements
 {: #requirements}